jbroadway/band-o-matic/README.md

 named 'm' on your website.
 This will be where people find the mobile version of your site from now on (e.g., www.bandname.com/m).

-3. Still in your FTP program, edit the file permissions on the folder `m/admin/config` and set the permissions to 0777 or read/write/execute for all.
+3. Still in your FTP program, edit the file permissions on the folders `m/admin/config` and `m/admin/files` and set the permissions to 0777 or read/write/execute for all.
 Make sure to click the option that says something to the effect of "Also change permissions on files inside this folder."

-For example in Transmit on the Mac, you would right-click the folder and choose "Get Info", then under "Permissions" check off all the boxes, then click "Apply to enclosed items."
+For example in Transmit on the Mac, you would right-click the folders and choose "Get Info", then under "Permissions" check off all the boxes, then click "Apply to enclosed items."